lykmapipo/sails-police/README.md

 ```

 ## [Confirmable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/confirmable.js)
 Provide a means to confirm user registration.
 It extend model with the following:

-- `confirmationToken` : An attrbute which used to store current user
+- `confirmationToken` : An attribute which used to store current user
 confirmation token.

 - `confirmationTokenExpiryAt` : An attribute that keep tracks of when
 the confirmation token will expiry.
-Beyond that new confirmation token will be generated and notification
-will be send.
+Beyond that, new confirmation token will be generated and notification will be send.

-- `confirmedAt` : An attribute that keep tracks of when user confirm
+- `confirmedAt` : An attribute that keep tracks of when user account is confrimed.
-his/her account.

-- `confirmationSentAt` : An attribute that keep tracks of when
-confirmation request is sent.
+- `confirmationSentAt` : An attribute that keep tracks of when confirmation request is sent.

-- `generateConfirmationToken(callback(error,confirmable))` : This
-instance method will generate confirmation token and confirmation
-token expiry time.
-It also update instance and persist it to database
-before return it.
+- `generateConfirmationToken(callback(error,confirmable))` : This instance method will generate `confirmationToken` and `confirmationTokenExpiryAt` time.
+It also update and persist an instance before return it.

 Example
 ```js